GabrielMoreau/winsoft-main/miktex/README.md

 # MiKTeX - TeX and LaTeX distribution

-MiKTeX is a modern TeX distribution for Windows, Linux and macOS.
+MiKTeX is a free and open-source modern TeX distribution for Windows, Linux and macOS.
 MiKTeX provides the tools necessary to prepare documents using the TeX/LaTeX markup language, as well as a simple TeX editor: TeXworks.